ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 Due to the enormous size of the datasets involved here, there is no way that either the forward or the inverted index would ever be able to fit on a single machine, so immediately, we have to make some very important data sharding decisions.

-Using the example of transforming a list of Web pages into an inverted word index, the fact that data making up the forward index is split up across a large number of machines is not a problem.
+Using the example of inverting a list of Web pages into a word index, the fact that the data making up the forward index is already split up across a large number of machines is not a problem.
 Each machine can still contribute towards the overall solution by creating a set of intermediate key/value pairs from whatever subset of documents it has in its possession.
 Since each document is processed in exactly the same way, it doesn't in fact matter whether an individual machine possess a large or small number of documents.
 Also, since there are no dependencies between documents, the order in which they are processed is not important.

-Here is an example of how a very large task can be split into a large number of independent subtasks, and then each of those subtasks executed in parallel.
+Here is an example of how a very large task can be split into a large number of independent subtasks, and then each of those subtasks executed simultaneously.
 This type of parallelism is known as ***embarrassingly parallel***.
 In other words, it is so easy to split up the task into parallel subtasks, that it would be embarrassing not to.

 Some tasks are very hard to parallelize, but this is not one of them.